Introduction to Python

 ['ArithmeticError','AssertionError','AttributeError','BaseException','BlockingIOError','BrokenPipeError','BufferError','BytesWarning','ChildProcessError','ConnectionAbortedError','ConnectionError','ConnectionRefusedError','ConnectionResetError','DeprecationWarning','EOFError','Ellipsis','EnvironmentError','Exception','False','FileExistsError','FileNotFoundError','FloatingPointError','FutureWarning','GeneratorExit','IOError','ImportError','ImportWarning','IndentationError','IndexError','InterruptedError','IsADirectoryError','KeyError','KeyboardInterrupt','LookupError','MemoryError','ModuleNotFoundError','NameError','None','NotADirectoryError','NotImplemented','NotImplementedError','OSError','OverflowError','PendingDeprecationWarning','PermissionError','ProcessLookupError','RecursionError','ReferenceError','ResourceWarning','RuntimeError','RuntimeWarning','StopAsyncIteration','StopIteration','SyntaxError','SyntaxWarning','SystemError','SystemExit','TabError','TimeoutError','True','TypeError','UnboundLocalError','UnicodeDecodeError','UnicodeEncodeError','UnicodeError','UnicodeTranslateError','UnicodeWarning','UserWarning','ValueError','Warning','ZeroDivisionError','__IPYTHON__','__build_class__','__debug__','__doc__','__import__','__loader__','__name__','__package__','__spec__','abs','all','any','ascii','bin','bool','breakpoint','bytearray','bytes','callable','chr','classmethod','compile','complex','copyright','credits','delattr','dict','dir','display','divmod','enumerate','eval','exec','filter','float','format','frozenset','get_ipython','getattr','globals','hasattr','hash','help','hex','id','input','int','isinstance','issubclass','iter','len','license','list','locals','map','max','memoryview','min','next','object','oct','open','ord','pow','print','property','range','repr','reversed','round','set','setattr','slice','sorted','staticmethod','str','sum','super','tuple','type','vars','zip']

-An explanation of a function that we create can be added by means of a comment at the beginning of the function, this way when we call the built in function
+We can add an explanation of a function we create by including a comment at the beginning of the function, so when we call the built-in function

 help()